-- 9.1.
-This policy will be reviewed annually by our senior leadership team and revised in accordance with changing national requirements for independent schools. - 9.2.
-Incidents involving searching or the use of reasonable force will be reported to the Assistant Director of Education (chair of governors) and Head of Education Compliance, for onward reporting to the Cognita UK Compliance Committee and safeguarding performance reporting to the Cognita Board.
+10.1 This policy will be reviewed annually by our Senior Leadership Team and revised in accordance with changing national requirements for independent schools.
+Incidents involving searching or the use of reasonable force will be reported to the Cognita Assistant Director of Education on the day of the search.